raspberrypilearning/electricity-generation/en/step_7.md

 ## Draw the third column

-In this step, you will use the resource variables that you created in the previous step to draw the column for your chosen **3rd Country** sprite.
+Now it's time to use the resource variables that you created in the previous step to draw the column for your chosen **3rd Country** sprite.

 In Scratch, you can **Make a Block** that starts a new script and can add any Scratch blocks into this new script.
 You can then reuse the script elsewhere in your program.